 8.3.5.3 Fuel Flow—Determine the fuel consumption rate by measuring the fuel flowing to the day tank (Fig. X1.2).

-8.3.
-Controller outputs and indications of malfunction in the aeration measurement system—Record the controller output for the sample pressure control regulator.
-If this value is above 50 % for 15W-40 or thinner viscosity oils the test is invalid.
-Oils of higher viscosity need a statement of validity in the comments section of the report if exceed 50.
+8.3.6 Controller outputs and indications of malfunction in the aeration measurement system—Record the controller output as % for the sample pressure control regulator.
+If this value is above 50 % for 15W-40 or thinner viscosity oils (that is, for oils with kinematic viscosity at 100 C less than 12.5 mm2/s) the test is invalid.
+Oils of thicker viscosity need a statement of validity in the comments section of the report if the controller output exceeds 50 %.

-8.3.
-Parameters for Aerated Oil Samples—Measure temperature, pressure, flow rate, and density using the aeration system shown in Fig. A3.1.
+8.3.7 Parameters for Aerated Oil Samples—Measure temperature, pressure, flow rate, and density using the aeration system shown in Fig. A3.1.